 AlchemyAPI can calculate the sentiment for the overall document to determine if it's generally more positive or more negative.

-Users can specify a target (i.e. a brand name), and AlchemyAPI will calculate the sentiment in regards to that target.
+Users can specify targets (i.e. a brand names), and AlchemyAPI will calculate the sentiment in regards to those targets.

 Sentiment can be calculated for each entity and keyword as part of the entity extraction API and keyword extraction API calls.